objection-lol/objection-lol-bugs/README.md

 Welcome to the official **bug tracker** for [objection.lol](https://objection.lol/)

 ## 📌 Purpose
-This repository exists solely for reporting and tracking bugs related to the website.
+This repository exists for reporting and tracking bugs related to the website, you can also make suggestions to improve existing features or add new ones.

 ## 🚨 How to Report a Bug
 If you've encountered a bug, please follow these steps: